esfericos/headsafe/README.md

 # headsafe
 A distributed system for detecting helmet usage on live feed.
+See [system information](./docs/DESIGN.md) for more information.